It’s common for cockatiels to develop nostril issues.

 Most cockatiels keep their nostrils healthy using their nails to clean them out.
 They also sneeze a clear liquid, which removes any trapped debris and particles.
 This is normal, but there are times when you may need to give your parrot a helping hand with keeping its nostrils clean.

 Whatever you do, don’t place any objects too far into your cockatiel’s nose.
 Learn how to clean your cockatiel’s nose safely through the following steps:

-If you’re an experienced owner, giving your cockatiel a nasal flush with a syringe helps remove any dirt or debris that’s causing discomfort.
-If you’re new to ownership or don’t feel comfortable doing this, take it to an avian vet who will do it for you.
+If you’re an experienced owner, giving your cockatiel a nasal flush with a syringe helps remove any dirt or debris causing discomfort.
+If you’re new to ownership or are uncomfortable doing this, take it to an avian vet who will do it for you.

 To prevent nasal issues, take your cockatiel into the shower with you every time you use it.
 The warm steam from the shower helps keep the nostrils clear, allowing your parrot to breathe more easily.
 Similarly, if your cockatiel has a blocked nose, doing this could help clear the congestion and make your bird feel more comfortable.